monerodocs/md/docs/public-address/subaddress.md

 ## Group funds into accounts

 !!!
 Note
     Feel free to skip this if your are new to Monero.
-Accounts are not essential and currently not supported by the GUI.
+Accounts are supported in many wallets, but they are not essential.

 **Accounts** are a convenience wallet-level feature to group subaddresses under one label and balance.